nucypher/taco-web/website/docs/CBD.md

 # Condition Based Decryption

 Condition Based Decryption (CBD) is a programmable access control service, in which decryption rights are based on the verified fulfillment of predefined conditions.
-Access conditions can be EVM-based (e.g. does the requester own this NFT?), RPC-driven (e.g. has the requester sent more than N transactions?) or time-based (e.g. has a preset period of time elapsed, after which the recipient's requests will be ignored).
+Access conditions can be EVM-based (e.g. does the requester own this NFT?), RPC-driven (e.g. has the requester sent more than N transactions?) or time-based (e.g. has a preset period elapsed, after which the recipient's requests will be ignored).
 These conditions are also composable and can be combined in any logical sequence or decision tree.

 CBD involves splitting a joint secret (a decryption key) into multiples _shares_ and distributing those among authorized and collateralized node operators ([Stakers](https://threshold.network/earn/staker) in the Threshold network).